PNC Virtual Wallet review

 - Direct deposit.
 Schedule automatic deposits from an external account.

 - ATM.
-Use your debit card at any of PNC’s 9,000 ATMs nationwide.
+Visit any of PNC’s 9,000 ATMs nationwide and use your debit card.

 - In person.
 Deposit or withdraw funds during business hours at a PNC bank branch.